Tim and reform

 The Liberal Democrats continue to work with reform groups and across political parties to build momentum for a change to the voting system.

-Talking of other parties – John McConnell, Shadow Chancellor, has renewed his call for Labour to formally support electoral reform.
+Talking of other parties – John McDonnell, Shadow Chancellor, has renewed his call for Labour to formally support electoral reform.
 Here is part of what he said in a national newspaper:

 “It should be no surprise that there’s massive opposition to so many of the present government’s flagship policies.
 The stark reality is that most voters explicitly rejected the Conservative manifesto last year… If we are serious about democracy…we can’t accept this.
 Parliament draws its legitimacy from representing the will of the British people.”